-Kids Aid Tanzania is funding the work of Lake Victoria Children, a community-based organisation addressing health, education, malnutrition and child protection problems amongst the 160,000 children on Ukerewe Island.
+Kids Aid Tanzania is funding the work of Lake Victoria Children, a community-based organisation addressing health, education, malnutrition and child protection needs amongst the 160,000 children living on the islands which make up the Ukerewe District in the Lake.
 See some of the children's stories below.

 Anastasia, aged 9, lives with her mother in this broken-down house which floods when it rains.
-She loves school but stopped going when her school uniform was full of holes.
+She loves school but stopped going when her school uniform was full of holes and couldn't afford to replace it.
 She was given a new school uniform by LVC and has now returned to school.
-She is one of 87 children who have been helped with school uniforms, pens and exercise books in recent months.
+She is one of the 586 children who have been helped with school uniforms, pens and exercise books in the recent year.

 Florida, aged 3, was living with a violent grandmother (her father's mother) in Muriti village.
 One day, accusing the child of stealing fish from the cooking pot, she put Florida's arm in the fire and severely burnt it.
 When LVC heard about it they took her to hospital and one of LVC's staff donated blood for the operation she needed.
 The police were notified but declined to prosecute because of lack of evidence.
 Florida is now recovering well and living with her other grandmother.

 Kulwa, aged 9, was having increasing difficulty in seeing the blackboard at school.
 He was diagnosed as having cataracts in both his eyes and was going blind.
 The nearest eye surgeon was in Moshi, 300 miles away.
 Kulwa's family could not afford to pay for the journey, let alone the hospital fees.
 LVC stepped in and paid for both.
 The operations were successful and Kulwa is now back at school proudly wearing his now spectacles.